apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

-    Stuck in the OFF state suggests that that the system never completed initialization;  Stuck in the ON state would indicated that the system intialialized, but is not takint interrupts.
+    Stuck in the OFF state suggests that that the system never completed initialization;  Stuck in the ON state would indicated that the system initialized, but is not taking interrupts.

   - If a fatal assertion or a fatal unhandled exception occurs, the LED will flash strongly as a slow, 2Hz rate.